That is often because dairy animals live a very different life than beef animals and their genetic makeup is different:

 If you compare the photo to the right to the photo just above it, you can see that all we did was trim around the edges and scrape the bottom of the hoof to level it out.
 You will have to remove the most hoof from the front tips of the hoof and try to cut back on the bottom side of the hoof from the tip back a little to try to get that area shortened so she will walk more on her toes and less on her heel.

 You can see in the picture (left) that the inner toe has been trimmed and the left toe has not been trimmed (it will be trimmed next and is just photographed here to show how much was cut off the end).
 On this heifer, we were able to take off quite a bit and did not hit blood.
 Each animal varies, though, as you will learn as you trim the same cows again.

-To give a prettier trim, you can also use a rasp to file off the old hoof aroound the tip area.
+To give a prettier trim, you can also use a rasp to file off the old hoof around the tip area.

-LAST STEP: Take your animal on a walk and have someone else evaluate the animal’s hooves and how they walk:
+Take your animal on a walk and have someone else evaluate the animal’s hooves and how they walk:

 - First, is she limping at all?
 (If so, be more careful next time!)